2DGD-F0TH/2DGD_F0TH/chapters/003_Project_Management/001_Project_Management_Basics.md

 ### Not letting others test your game

 This is a common mistake when you are focused on making the game: using your own skill as a "universal measure" for the world's skill level.
-You may be an unknown master at 2D platformers, and as such what can be "mildly difficult" for you may be "utterly impossible" for the average player.
+You may be an unknown master at 2D platformers, and as such what is "mildly difficult" for you may be "utterly impossible" for the average player.
 Or the opposite.

-Try to keep the challenge constant through the levels, applying the usual slight upwards curve in difficulty that most games have, and let others test your game.
+Try to keep the challenge constant through the levels, applying the usual slight upwards curve in difficulty that most games have (or check the section about [difficulty curves](#diff_curves) for some ideas), and let others test your game.

 A beta version with feedback capabilities (or just a beta version and a form or email address can do the trick too) is pure gold when it comes to understanding what your players think about the game's challenge level.